 One important parameter in our method of knickpoint detection is the concavity index (θ).
-The concavity index controls the magnitude of k{sn} because it determines the values of χ (equation 6), and a higher concavity index will produce higher k{sn} values for the same channel.
-We ran the algorithm on Santa Cruz Island for θ values ranging from 0.05 to 0.95, in steps of 0.05.
+The concavity index controls the magnitude of $k{\rm sn}$ because it determines the values of χ (Eq.
+6), and a higher concavity index will produce higher

+$k{\rm sn}$ values for the same channel.
+We ran the algorithm on Santa Cruz Island for θ values ranging from 0.05 to 0.95 in steps of 0.05.

-Because the value of θ affects k{sn} order of magnitude, λ must be adapted to keep denoising the signal.
+Because the value of θ affects the $k{\rm sn}$ order of magnitude, λ must be adapted to keep denoising the signal.
 We therefore tested a wide range of λ values for each θ value.
-From these tests (see Supplementary Materials 4.1) we determined default λ values appropriate for a range of θ values.
+From these tests (see Supplement Sect.
+S4.1) we determined default λ values appropriate for a range of θ values.
 These default values are implemented internally in the code, but can be modified if needed.
-Sensitivity of knickpoint locations to θ using default λ values are presented in Figure 9.
+The sensitivities of knickpoint locations to θ using default λ values are presented in Fig. 9.
 This analysis shows that the general spread of the data, represented by its z{score} (difference between the data point and the mean normalised by the standard deviation), is not significantly impacted by different θ values.
-However, the relative magnitude of each knickpoint, measured by changes in k{sn} , depends on the chosen value of θ .
-Therefore, if the intention of the user is to find the spatial distribution of the largest knickpoints then it is essential that θ is picked with care (see Supplementary Materials 4.2 for more illustrations of that).
+However, the relative magnitude of each knickpoint, measured by changes in $k{\rm sn}$, depends on the chosen value of θ .
+Therefore, if the intention of the user is to find the spatial distribution of the largest knickpoints then it is essential that θ is picked with care (see Supplement Sect.
+S4.2 for more illustrations).

-Because k{sn} values are sensitive to the value of the concavity index, θ , it is important to note that basins with different θ values should be analysed separately to isolate knickpoint locations. Δk{sn} values are therefore also dependent on the value of θ and so relative magnitudes of knickpoints and knickzones should only be compared amongst basins with the same θ value.
+Because $k{\rm sn}$ values are sensitive to the value of the concavity index, θ , it is important to note that basins with different θ values should be analysed separately to isolate knickpoint locations. $\Delta k{\rm sn}$ values are therefore also dependent on the value of θ , so the relative magnitudes of knickpoints and knickzones should only be compared amongst basins with the same θ value.
 On the other hand, the locations of knickpoints and knickzones are relatively insensitive to θ so the method can be used to determine the spatial distribution of knickpoints across large areas even in the event that the concavity index may vary spatially.

-The extraction of channel steepness will also be influenced by parameters in the segment fitting algorithm (Mudd et al., 2014): the number of target nodes (noted n{tg}) and the average number of nodes skipped (noted n{sk}).
-We therefore ran sensitivity analyses on these parameters testing every combination for the following ranges of values: from 5 to 120 n{tg} , and values of 1 to 4 for n{sk} parameter.
+The extraction of channel steepness will also be influenced by parameters in the segment fitting algorithm (Mudd et al., 2014): the number of target nodes (noted $n{\rm tg}$) and the average number of nodes skipped (noted $n{\rm sk}$).
+We therefore ran sensitivity analyses on these parameters testing every combination for the following ranges of values: from 5 to 120 $n{\rm tg}$ and values of 1 to 4 for the $n{\rm sk}$ parameter.
 Our results show that both of these parameters affect the segment lengths.
-Increasing either the number of n{tg} or the n{sk} parameter leads to longer segments (see Supplementary Materials 4.3 for more details).
+Increasing either the number of $n{\rm tg}$ or the $n{\rm sk}$ parameter leads to longer segments (see Supplement Sect.
+S4.3 for more details).
 This affects the number of knickpoints detected.
-We also tested the number of Monte-Carlo iterations (n{MC}) processed for each segment from 5 to 500, and find that the results become insensitive to n{MC} when $n{MC} > 50$.
+We also tested the number of Monte Carlo iterations ($n{\rm MC}$) processed for each segment from 5 to 500 and find that the results become insensitive to $n{\rm MC}$ when $n{\rm MC} > 50$.